 Remove the carburettor cover plate by undoing the single screw.
-Undo nut B (Ill. page 14) and remove banjo union; don't lose the two fibre washers.
+Undo nut B and remove banjo union; don't lose the two fibre washers.
 Undo the three set screws which secure the fuel tank, and remove the tank.
 Watch the spring washers.